benchristel/refactoring-workshop/autoclop/docs/duplicated-code.md

 message).
 Other refactorings could remove these smells, but they are outside the scope of this discussion.

+## Should You Do This In Real Life?

+You might react to the above refactoring example by saying that it's overkill.
+There isn't a very compelling reason to remove such small, local bits of duplication using the flocking rules, especially when there are only two duplicated copies.

+However, it's still worth *practicing* these refactorings on small, simple examples, so that when you see complicated code at work, you know what to do.

 ## Preserving and Extending Symmetries

 Imagine, for a minute, how the code in the previous section